gitkraken/vscode-gitlens/README.md

 # What's new in GitLens 8
 ## 8.2 &mdash; April 2018
-- Adds rich tooltip details to the *GitLens* explorer and *GitLens Results* view
+- Adds new *GitLens History* explorer to explore the history of the current file &mdash; same as the history view in the *GitLens* explorer when undocked
-  - Adds richer working tree and upstream status information to branches in the *GitLens* explorer
+- Adds richer tooltips to the *GitLens* explorer and *GitLens Results* view, and richer working tree and upstream status to the *GitLens* explorer
 - Adds an indicator to the *GitLens* explorer's branch history to mark the synchronization point between the local and remote branch (if available)
 - Adds ability to easily switch between relative and absolute dates via the `gitlens.defaultDateStyle` settings &mdash; closes [#312](https://github.com/eamodio/vscode-gitlens/issues/312)
+  - Adds `${agoOrDate}` and `${authorAgoOrDate}` tokens to `gitlens.blame.format`, `gitlens.currentLine.format`, `gitlens.explorers.commitFormat`, `gitlens.explorers.stashFormat`, and `gitlens.statusBar.format` settings which will honor the `gitlens.defaultDateStyle` setting
+- Adds annotation format settings (`gitlens.*.format`) to the interactive settings editor
 - Adds `gitlens.currentLine.scrollable` setting to specify whether the current line blame annotation can be scrolled into view when it is outside the viewport &mdash; closes [#149](https://github.com/eamodio/vscode-gitlens/issues/149), [#290](https://github.com/eamodio/vscode-gitlens/issues/290), [#265](https://github.com/eamodio/vscode-gitlens/issues/265)
+- Adds `gitlens.statusBar.reduceFlicker` setting to the interactive settings editor
+- Adds a one-time notification on startup if the `alt-based` keyboard shortcuts are in use, with options to easily switch to another set
 - Adds *Copy Commit ID to Clipboard* (`gitlens.copyShaToClipboard`) command to changed file nodes in the *GitLens* explorer and *GitLens Results* view
 - Adds *Copy Commit Message to Clipboard* (`gitlens.copyMessageToClipboard`) command to changed file nodes in the *GitLens* explorer and *GitLens Results* view
+- Moves *Keyboard Settings* to the *General* section of the interactive settings editor
 - Renames *Compare with Index (HEAD)* (`gitlens.explorers.compareWithHead`) command to *Compare with HEAD* &mdash; closes [#309](https://github.com/eamodio/vscode-gitlens/issues/309)
 - Renames *Compare Index (HEAD) with Branch or Tag...* (`gitlens.diffHeadWithBranch`) command to *Compare HEAD with Branch or Tag...* &mdash; closes [#309](https://github.com/eamodio/vscode-gitlens/issues/309)
 - Removes the unnecessary *Show File Blame Annotations* (`gitlens.showFileBlame`) command &mdash; *Toggle File Blame Annotations* (`gitlens.toggleFileBlame`) provides similar functionality